Bogdanna11/App/new.md

 When creating the instances we can create a template -- which can be used for all of them--

-There are a few things which we need to consider in order to create :
+There are a few things which we need to consider in order to create :auto-scaling group and load balancer:

-1) auto-scaling group and
-2) load balancer

 1) Launch template
 2) Type of Load Balancer : we choose application load balancer ( for a web appp)